COVID-19 Vaccine Information

 You will not be required to take leave to travel to and from the Athens campus should you come to the UHC for your scheduled COVID-19 vaccination appointment.
 The authorized use of a University vehicle to travel to and from the Athens campus to receive the vaccine at the UHC is permissible.
 Authorized travel mileage reimbursement to and from the Athens campus is also permissible to receive the vaccine at the UHC.

 Vaccines will only be given by appointment, and we are being very careful to ensure that no vaccine is wasted.
-You will receive an email invite that includes instructions on how to make an appointment and register with the University Health Center.
 You will not need to take leave for your vaccine appointments; if you choose to receive the vaccine from somewhere other than the UHC, please work with your supervisor if this will require you to be away from work for more than 2 hours.
 Supervisors should provide as much flexibility as is reasonable to facilitate vaccine appointments.

 We have prepared a brief video that explains how the process is managed at the University Health Center.
 If you have not already watched the video, we encourage you to do so.